 Reduce irritants in your home – Try to identify and avoid anything that irritates the skin or makes the problem worse, such as soap powder, animals, certain foods, chemical sprays and cigarette smoke.

-Talk to an expert about your baby's diet – Speak to your doctor if symptoms appear to be triggered by certain foods, but do not exclude a food group without first consulting your doctor.
+Talk to an expert about your baby's diet – Speak to your GP if symptoms appear to be triggered by certain foods, but do not exclude a food group without first consulting your GP.

 Take a look at our guide on baby eczema for more in-depth advice and baby eczema tips.